BorrelliConvex/design/cad/020_tokenomics/README.md

 ## Overview

 Convex serves as a public utility network, where participants are free to transact on a decentralised basis.
-As such, there is a requirement for and economic protocol whereby users of the network can fairly compensate the providers of infrastructure for the
+As such, there is a requirement for an economic protocol whereby users of the network can fairly compensate the providers of infrastructure for the Internet of Value.

 ## Design Objectives